top of page

 For StrideSAFE this is just the beginning.
 As data accumulates, machine learning and artificial intelligence methodologies will create ways to help save our horses and jockeys worldwide.

-Although veterinarians have many advanced diagnostic imaging modalities available to them, they had no way to recognize which single horse was most at risk.
+Although veterinarians have many advanced diagnostic imaging modalities available to them, they had no way to recognize which single horse was at risk.
 The veterinary profession needed a fast, reliable, inexpensive screening test to run on every horse in every race before they could determine where to focus their resources.

 Courses are being designed at StrideSAFE, along with the assistance of Professor Bayly, a world-renowned equine physiologist and educator, to teach veterinarians at the track how to interpret the data collected from horses under their care.
 This will help bridge the gap from sensor technology to standard veterinary diagnostic procedures.